Seagate/halon/doc/architecture/index.rst

 - **Properties**: name, definition.

-This view depicts the “thing”-like structures that the various subsystems that make up HAMS-Cabal manipulate.
+This view depicts the “thing”-like structures that the various subsystems that make up Halon manipulate.
 The abstract structures are arranged in layers.
 A lower-level abstract structure can be defined independently of the higher level abstract structures.
 Conversely, defining a higher-level abstract structure is only possible once the lower-level ones are defined.

-These abstract structures serve to *stereotype* many of the runtime components of HAMS-Cabal.
-This view only mentions core abstract structures that are common to all deployments of HAMS-Cabal, but one is free to additionally define deployment specific abstract structures, such as disk drives, epoch numbers, etc.
+These abstract structures serve to *stereotype* many of the runtime components of Halon.
+This view only mentions core abstract structures that are common to all deployments of Halon, but one is free to additionally define deployment specific abstract structures, such as disk drives, epoch numbers, etc.